-4.2.1 Need for a European wide effort
+4.2.1 Need for a European-wide effort

-In order to better understand flood regime changes in Europe, a regional perspective of floods and their drivers is needed.
-A European collaborative effort may target both

-- the regional differences in flood drivers across Europe and the patterns of change that span across national boundaries as shown above.
+In order to understand better flood regime changes in Europe, a regional perspective of floods and their drivers is needed.
+A European collaborative effort may target both the regional differences in flood drivers across Europe and the patterns of change that span across national boundaries as shown above.
 Pan-European collaboration brings benefits for both broader scientific assessments and efficiency gains by targeted exchange of methods and results.

-Identifying hydrological patterns beyond the catchment or national scales will help with attributing changes in hydrological regimes influenced - 10 by large-scale processes such as climate change (Whitfield et al., 2012).
-By comparing and contrasting observed and projected flood regime changes in a comparative way across European sub-regions, new insights in deciphering flood generating processes, controls and changes can be gained.
-Also, as the European Flood Directive (EU, 2007) is putting more emphasis on harmonising flood risk management measures 15 across river basins (Quevauviller et al., 2011, 2012), a European wide research effort - is becoming increasingly important.
+Identifying hydrological patterns beyond the catchment or national scales will help with attributing changes in hydrological regimes influenced by large-scale processes such as climate change (Whitfield et al., 2012).
+By comparing and contrasting observed and projected flood regime changes in a comparative way across European sub-regions, new insights in deciphering flood-generating processes, controls and changes can be gained.
+Also, as the European Flood Directive (EU, 2007) is putting more emphasis on harmonising flood risk management measures across river basins (Quevauviller, 2011; Quevauviller et al., 2012), a European-wide research effort is becoming increasingly important.

-Another important role of European wide efforts is to share data relevant to understanding flood regime changes across Europe.
-There are a number of European projects that have compiled and made available flood data across Europe such as the

-- HYDRATE (Hydrometeorological Data Resources and Technology for Effective Flash Flood Forecasting) project (Gaume et al., 2009; Borga et al., 2011) and the COST Action on European procedures for flood frequency estimation (Kjeldsen, 2011; Salinas et al., 2013).
+Another important role of a European-wide effort is to organise and share data relevant to understanding flood regime changes across Europe.
+There are a number of European projects that have compiled and made available flood data across Europe such as the HYDRATE (Hydrometeorological Data Resources and Technology for Effective Flash Flood Forecasting) project (Gaume et al., 2009; Borga et al., 2011) and the COST Action on European procedures for flood frequency estimation (Kjeldsen, 2011; Salinas et al., 2013).
 However, a number of barriers may hinder collaboration at a European scale.
-The survey of Viglione et al. (2010b) conducted in 32 European countries sug- - gests that these barriers may include restrictions imposed by hydrometric authorities, legal constraints and economic reasons due to the costs of the data, conflicting interests between data providers and data end-users, and the awareness of data misuse.
+The survey of Viglione et al. (2010b) conducted in 32 European countries suggests that these barriers may include restrictions imposed by hydrometric authorities, legal constraints and economic reasons due to the costs of the data, conflicting interests between data providers and data end-users, and the awareness and apprehension of data misuse.
 Understanding such barriers is a first step towards enhancing the data exchange.
-The

-INSPIRE Directive on free exchange of environmental spatial information will likely contribute to a more coherent access to European data relevant to flood changes.
-Nevertheless, more informal collaboration across Europe is needed.
+The INSPIRE Directive on free exchange of environmental spatial information will likely contribute to a more coherent access to European data relevant to flood changes.
+Nevertheless, more informal and interdisciplinary collaborations across Europe are needed.